Oracle Apps Patching Steps

 - Generates message files.

-- Generates Oracle Workflow resource files.
+- At last, generates Oracle Workflow resource files.

 Patches are applied and tracked as needed by using one of the utilities designed specifically for that purpose.
 The following utilities are run from the command line.

 AutoPatch is the utility used to apply all patches to the Oracle Applications file system or database.